-Private Rich is wounded and evacuated by chopper to the 4077 where Colonel Potter is in a terrible mood.
-The entire episode is shot entirely through the eyes of Pvt.
-Rich.
-From the 4077 chopper pad, to triage, the O.R. and finally into recovery, Rich gets to meet the M*A*S*H personnel at their very best...and worst.
+Private Rich is wounded and evacuated by chopper to the 4077; the entire episode is shot through his eyes.
+From the 4077 chopper pad, to triage, the O.R. and finally into recovery, Rich gets to meet the M*A*S*H personnel at their very best...and Colonel Potter is in a terrible mood.
 Radar, B.J. and Klinger carry his litter (Rich is a big fella) and he is brought in for surgery.
-Everyone, Charles included, bickers, banters and takes very good care of him.
-Klinger takes Rich for a wheelchair tour; Rich even has a sponge bath from Margaret: he gets the full 4077 treatment.
+Everyone, Chuckles included, bickers, banters and takes very good care of Rich.
+Klinger takes Rich for a wheelchair tour; Rich has a sponge bath from Margaret: he gets the full 4077 treatment.
 Col. Potter, who received his medical training at Fort Sam Houston, recognizes Rich as a Texan: Potter says a Texan always offers to shake hands, no matter how many tubes are coming out of his arm.
 Although Rich has a throat injury and cannot speak, he still finds a way to impact the lives of his surgeon, Hawkeye, and Colonel Potter.
-When his litter is lifted into the bus that will ...
+When his litter is lifted into the bus that will take him to Tokyo, B.J., Hawkeye and ...
 Written by

 Was this review helpful to you?